ar-io/ar-io-network-process/docs/madr/002-testnet-faucet.md

 - create an API spec for requesting tokens
 - create a wallet, and transfer sufficient balance (50M $tARIO) to that wallet
 - add rate limiting and alerting and observability to the API
+  - use CAPTCHA based workflow from dedicated front-end service
+  - for programmatic requests, use a rate limit and CAPTCHA/link verification workflow to prevent abuse
 - create separate testnet monitor tooling that can be used to trigger pruning of balances back to the faucet wallet address, and remove records from the testnet process

 [Ariel]: https://github.com/arielmelendez